Control Occupation Kernel Regression for Nonlinear Control-Affine Systems: Introduction

-System identification using the new occupation kernels is realized through a regularized regression formulation, where the regularization forces the minimizer to be a linear combination of the occupation kernels, and in turn, leads to a finite dimensional optimization problem resolved by a matrix equation given in Section \ref{sec:regression-for-control}.
+System identification using control occupation kernel regression (COKR) is realized through a regularized regression formulation, where the regularization forces the minimizer to be a linear combination of the occupation kernels, and in turn, leads to a finite dimensional optimization problem resolved by a matrix equation given in Section \ref{sec:regression-for-control}.
+In Section \ref{sec:FRR}, it is shown that COKR can be viewed as a generalization of kernel ridge regression (KRR) (see, for example, \cite[Appendix A]{zhdanov2013identity}) and that the convergence properties of KRR in terms of function evaluation can be extended to COKR as convergence properties in terms of inner product evaluation (see Proposition \ref{prop:prediction loss}).